The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 “One of the greatest advantages of brown seaweed and kelp is that they grow astonishingly fast.
 For example, giant kelp, or Macrocystis pyrifera, can grow up to one metre a day under optimal conditions,” she says.

 Several companies are working with seaweed in Norway.
 Christiansen and The Northern Company focus on sustainable harvesting of wild-growing wrack and kelp – yet seaweed is also ideal for aquaculture production.
 It can even help to combat ocean acidification and thus has multiple environmental benefits.
 It is not only a sustainable resource for food, materials and fuel, it also supports a healthy marine environment.

 Seaweed Energy Solutions offers technology and services to help companies to tackle the administrative and technical challenges of cultivating and harvesting seaweed.
-Lofoten Seaweed and Austevoll Seaweed, meanwhile, focus on seaweed in food products.
+Lofoten Seaweed and Flyt, meanwhile, focus on seaweed in food products.